List of Left Behind characters: Hannah Palemoon

-Hannah Palemoon is a fictional character in the Left Behind series of novels created by Tim LaHaye and Jerry Jenkins.
+Hannah Palemoon is a fictional character in the Left Behind series.
 She is a Native American nurse working for the Global Community in New Babylon.
-She met David Hassid when he passed out from sun-stroke while looking for Annie Christopher.
+She meets David Hassid when he passes out from sunstroke while looking for Annie Christopher.
 Hannah later escapes New Babylon with David Hassid, Mac McCullum and Abdullah Smith.
-She and Leah also serves as a nurse during Operation Eagle.
-After a feud by e-mail with David, she goes with Rayford, Mac, and Leah Rose to the city of Petra to investigate a disturbance.
-She is grief-stricken to find that David was killed by two MIA GC soldiers, and has a hand in killing both men so as to keep Petra safe for the Remnant to move in.
-She goes back to the US and stays with a co-op flyer and his wife till she moves to Petra with Leah, where she helps tend the wounded with her medical expertise.
+She and Leah also serve as nurses during Operation Eagle.
+After an e-mail feud with David, she goes with Rayford, Mac, and Leah Rose to the city of Petra to investigate a disturbance.
+She is grief-stricken to find that David has been killed by two MIA GC soldiers, and has a hand in killing both men so as to keep Petra safe for the Remnant to move in.
+She goes back to the US and stays with a co-op flyer and his wife until she moves to Petra with Leah, where she helps tend the wounded with her medical expertise.
 She is one of the Tribulation Force members still alive at the Glorious Appearing.